-Update, July 9: The Biden-Sanders Unity Task Force on climate change issued its policy recommendations on Wednesday, and they are largely in line with the recommendations of the House Special Committee on the Climate Crisis, which are in turn largely in line with the recommendations of various climate advocacy groups.
+Update, July 9: The Biden-Sanders Unity Task Force on climate change issued its policy recommendations on Wednesday, and they are largely in line with the recommendations of the House Select Committee on the Climate Crisis, which are in turn largely in line with the recommendations of various climate advocacy groups.
 In short, the broad US left-of-center coalition appears to be aligning around a common climate policy vision.
 That vision is described in the following piece, first published on May 27.

 After the ignominious failure of the Democratic climate change bill in President Barack Obama’s first term — the Waxman-Markey cap-and-trade bill that narrowly passed the House but never came to a vote in the Senate — what little unity there was on climate change within the Democratic coalition fractured.
 Everyone went their own way, furious at everyone else.